aaron-grau/curic/react/projects/pokedex/pokedex_ii.md

 * Where will the `PokemonDetail` get its information from?
 * How will we pass this information to `PokemonDetail`?

-Hint: Your the state shape will look something like this:
+Hint: Your state shape will look something like this:
 ```js
 // Sample State Shape
 {